 Duties of the Officers

 Section 1.
 Chair.
-The Chair shall preside at all meetings of the Section and of Board of Directors.
-The Chair shall formulate and present a report of the work of the Section for the year.
+The Chair shall preside at all meetings of the Section,Board of Directors, and Executive Committee, and shall take action to accomplish the objectives and business of the Section.
+The Chair, with the assistance of the Secretary-Treasurer, shall formulate and present a report of the work of the Section for the year, for publication in the July issue of the Texas Bar Journal and for presentation to the Section membership at its Annual Meeting.
 The Chair shall perform such other duties and acts as usually pertain to the office.

 Section 2.
 Chair-Elect.
 Upon the death, resignation, suspension, removal, termination, or during the disability of the Chair, or upon the Chair’s refusal to act, the Chair-Elect shall perform the duties of the Chair for the remainder of the Chair’s term.
 In the case of the Chair’s disability the Chair-Elect shall serve only so long as the Chair’s disability continues.

 Section 3.
 Secretary-Treasurer.
 The Secretary-Treasurer shall be the custodian of all books, papers, documents, and other property of the Section, including money.
-The Secretary-Treasurer shall record the proceedings of all meetings of the Section and of the Board of Directors while assembled or acting under submission and keep a true record of all monies appropriated to and expended by the Section. kept.
-The officers shall be allowed to spend such reasonable sums as may be approved by the Board of Directors for clerical assistance.
+The Secretary-Treasurer shall record the proceedings of all meetings and actions of the Executive Committee and the Judicial Section’s Board of Directors, and shall keep a true record of all monies appropriated to, and expended by the Section.
 The Secretary-Treasurer shall submit copies of all investment reports, monthly bank statements, canceled checks, deposit slips, and monthly check registers to the State Bar Accounting Office, immediately upon receipt of same.

 ARTICLE VII